Roska-x/Sentiment-Analyzer-Machine/README.md

 Data Handling: Loading, cleaning, and transforming tabular data (pandas).

-Systematic Debugging and Problem-Solving: Identification and resolution of errors across multiple layers of the stack (backend, frontend, ML data pipeline, serialization), including NameError, ValueError related to data types in ML, and handling web requests.
-Each error was an opportunity to deepen understanding of the internal workings and interoperability of the tools.
+Systematic Debugging and Problem-Solving: Identification and resolution of errors across multiple layers of the stack (backend, frontend, ML data pipeline, serialization).

 ## Installation and Local Execution